Agencies aren't the right model all the time.

 Now, this doesn't mean that we're going to follow a lemming off the cliff if it's not working.
 We live off of data and experience, so when the signs are there, we're going to listen and adjust our plan accordingly.

-Where it becomes challenging is when you inundate your agency with great ideas, and are constantly asking them to re-prioritize, never really allowing them to carry out any of their plans.
+Where it becomes challenging is when you inundate your agency with great ideas and are constantly asking them to re-prioritize, never really allowing them to carry out any of their plans.

-As I mentioned earlier, we plan WAY ahead, and there are quite a few moving parts.
+As I mentioned earlier, we plan ahead, and there are quite a few moving parts.
 A single idea will manifest itself in a content offer, a series of blogs, graphics, campaigns, emails, SEO strategy, landing pages, website copy, and even the next 1 to 10 content ideas.

 Every time we have to pivot away from our plans on the fly, we are leaving a lot of sweat on the floor that sometimes never gets revisited.
-This makes it difficult achieve your goals and certainly to justify the expense of having an inbound marketing agency working for you.
+This makes it difficult to achieve your goals and certainly to justify the expense of having an inbound marketing agency working for you.

 DEPENDS...